-St. Cecelia Catholic School received FCC Accreditation during 2004-2005 with a favorable report.
-That spring a brick campaign project was launched to enhance our courtyard area, as well as to address drainage and safety issues in the courtyard.
+During the spring of 2005, a brick campaign project was launched to enhance our courtyard area as well as address drainage and safety issues.
 From that project sprang the design of our current Garden of Peace & Prayer.
-The project was completed in two Phases -- the prayer garden between the primary building and cafeteria and the interior courtyard, Stations of the Cross, and a covered walkway.
-In the summer of 2005, Cable in the Classroom was installed in all classrooms, giving TV access to all classrooms, the cafeteria and gymnasium.
-An intermediate science lab was also created to better facilitate hands-on learning.
+Phase I was completed when the prayer garden between the primary building and cafeteria was finished.
+Phase II which incorporates the interior courtyard, Stations of the Cross, and a covered walkway is in process.

-During the 2005-2006 school year a comprehensive safety plan was created.
-All areas of the campus were reviewed, repairs were completed, the primary playground was refurbished, and the Raptor (security screening) system was put in place.
-The kindergarten through fifth grade computer lab was refurbished with brand new computers and an LCD screen.
-Parents and students gained access to academic information and grades through Rediker Software, Inc., our main source of communication.
+In the 2005/2006, school year a comprehensive safety plan was created.
+All areas of the campus were reviewed.
+Repairs, changes and refurbishing of the primary playground were implemented.
+A Raptor system was put in place.
+The K - 5 computer lab was refurbished with brand new computers and LCD screens.
+Parents and students are able to access academic information and grades through My Students Progress, which is our main source of communication.

-During the 2006-2007 school years we prepared for the third year of our School Improvement Plan.
-The faculty immersed themselves in curricular mapping in Language Arts and Mathematics, the school community participated in character development programs to further our progress toward our SIP goal of respect for ourselves and others, and as part of our efforts to be good stewards of the environment, the SCS community made a commitment to become a designated "Green School".
-All faculty members completed the basic modules of Catechist studies of faith enrichment.
-Phase II of our Garden of Peace and Prayer continued.
+Years '06-'07 had us preparing for our third year of our School Improvement Plan, the faculty has immersed themselves in curricular mapping in Language Arts and Mathematics.
+The school community has participated in character development programs to further our progress toward our SIP goal of respect for ourselves and others.
+As part of our efforts to be good stewards of the environment, the SCS community has made a commitment to become a designated "Green School".
+All faculty have completed the basic modules of Catechist studies of faith enrichment.
+Progress continues on Phase II of our Garden of Peace and Prayer.

-During the summer of 2007, a second cycle of our Strategic Planning Process began as St. Cecelia Catholic School created a second five-year plan to look ahead to the year 2012.
+During the summer of 2007, a decision was made to begin a second cycle of our Strategic Planning Process.
+St. Cecelia School created a second five-year plan to look ahead to the year 2012.
 A planner came onboard in the fall of 2007 and guided the School Advisory Commission in creating the process and developing a plan.
-Input from the entire school community was gathered by way of electronic surveys, group and personal interviews, collection of research data on demographics, parish and school data, along with a review of projected trends.
-Committed parents, faculty, and staff attended a weekend workshop which summarized the data.
+Input from the entire school community was gathered by way of electronic surveys, group and personal interviews, collecting research data on demographics, parish and school data, and reviewing projected trends.
+Committed parents, faculty and staff attended a weekend workshop that summarized the data obtained in the previous months.
 The team divided the data into five areas: Catholicity, curriculum, technology, finance and parental involvement.
-Each committee formulated short, intermediate, and long-range goals with recommendations.
+The designed committees formulated short, intermediate and long-range goals with recommendations.
 A Steering Committee was established to review the on-going process.
 As a testimony to the dedication of the people involved, several of the short-term recommendations were addressed and accomplished before the end of the school year.
-One long awaited recommendation-the hiring of a Development Director was fulfilled in August of 2008.
+One long awaited recommendation-the hiring of a Development Director was fulfilled in August 2008.